Introduction SIP trunks meaning

-Encryption: Use encryption protocols (e.g., Transport Layer Security or TLS) to secure SIP signaling and media traffic, preventing eavesdropping and man-in-the-middle attacks.
+Encryption: Use encryption protocols (e.g., Transport Layer Security or TLS) to secure SIP trunks meaning and media traffic, preventing eavesdropping and man-in-the-middle attacks.

 Authentication: Employ strong authentication methods for SIP trunks meaning and endpoints, ensuring that only authorized devices can access your network.

-Access Control: Limit access to your SIP trunk infrastructure to trusted IP addresses or ranges, reducing the attack surface.
+Access Control: Limit access to your SIP trunks meaning infrastructure to trusted IP addresses or ranges, reducing the attack surface.